cainhill/render-engine/README.md

 # render-engine

-A script for making one or more compilation videos from source videos.
+A script that makes one or more compilation videos from source videos.
+Must be used within a ([eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg)) Docker container so the script can access video processing tools it needs.

 ## 📌 Purpose